Raf0Git/misinformation/wp-content/plugins/restrict-content/readme.txt

 https://restrictcontentpro.com/tour/screenshots/

 == Changelog ==

+= 3.2.4 =
+* HotFix: Resolved a conflict that caused a critical error when Restrict Content Pro is active at the same time as The Events Calendar or Event Tickets.

+= 3.2.3 =
+* Fix: Resolved a security vulnerability on the admin pages to ensure the protection of your website.
+* Improvement: We removed the Stripe webhooks setting in `Restrict > Settings / Misc`.
+RCP uses these 6 webhooks only: customer.subscription.created, customer.subscription.deleted, charge.succeeded, charge.refunded, invoice.payment_succeeded, invoice.payment_failed.
+See https://restrictcontentpro.com/knowledgebase/stripe/ for additional details.
+* Enhancement: We have enhanced the functionality of the RCP core by incorporating the 'RCP Custom Redirect' add-on.
+This addition allows for custom redirection capabilities within the RCP system, providing more flexibility and control for administrators.

+= 3.2.2 =
+* Fix: Updated codes for Stripe Error messages to reduce false positives.
+* Enhancement :Telemetry settings are now shown on initial plugin activation, and can be accessed from Plugins > Installed under the Restrict Content Pro plugin.
+* Update: Removed outdated notices for certain add-ons.

 = 3.2.1 =
 * Enhancement: Make sure that the Stripe integration is returning a valid success or error response.
 Allow stripe to retry the event if it was not processed.